ost-utechja/UTech_Jamaica_Student_FAQs/other.md

 <details>
 <summary><strong>How do I apply for a transfer?</strong></summary>

-A transfer involves changing a campus or course specialisation.
+A transfer is required if you wish to change your campus or course specialisation.<br><br>

-To apply for a transfer:
+To apply for a transfer:<br><br>

-1. Complete the Request for Transfer form in triplicate
+1. Complete the Request for Transfer form in triplicate<br>
-2. Submit the form to your Programme Director at least six weeks before the semester begins
+2. Submit the form to your Programme Director at least six weeks before the start of the semester<br>
-3. Submit the application no later than July 31
+3. Ensure the application is submitted no later than July 31<br><br>

-Transfers are not automatic and depend on academic standing, aptitude, and space availability.
+Transfers are not automatic and depend on academic standing, suitability for the programme, and availability of space.

 </details>